snacktavish/TreeUpdatingComparison/TreeUpdating.md

 SRR19127720 is from early May.

-We can get more information about where these lineages were sequences, and if they cary antimicrobial resistance (AMR) genes using the data in NCBI's Pathogen Database
+We can get more information about where these lineages were sequences, and if they cary antimicrobial resistance (AMR) genes using the data in NCBI's Pathogen Database.
+(See the "AMR Genotype column")

   - https://www.ncbi.nlm.nih.gov/pathogens/isolates/#SRR19310037
   - https://www.ncbi.nlm.nih.gov/pathogens/isolates/#SRR19310038
   - https://www.ncbi.nlm.nih.gov/pathogens/isolates/#SRR19127720

 **Q** *Do any of these lineages have known anti-microbial resistance genes?*